mjhorvath/ToEE-d20-Inspector/README.md

 # Running the program

-The program utlilizes the Windows Scripting Host.
+This program only works in Windows.
+It is an HTML Application that utlilizes the Windows Scripting Host.
 It's basically just an HTML document with some JavaScript and some basic file I/O, such as the ability to read and write text files.
-It only works on Windows.

-The program has an ".hta" extension.
-Just click on it like you would any HTML document or batch file.
-I have received some reports that virus/anti-malware software do not like this type of program, and will complain.
+Just click on it like you would an executable.
+I have received reports that some virus/anti-malware software do not like this type of software, and will complain.
 I should really re-program the tool in some other language.

 # Spreadsheet

-Before I started developing this program, I tried to work things out in a spreadsheet.
-I have included that here as well.
+Before I started developing this program, I tried to work things out using a spreadsheet.
+I have included it here as well.
+It is also incomplete.